 How to handle late paying clients

-When and how to fire a client
+How and when to fire a client (and then how to replace them!)

 When I first started working for myself, it never once occurred to me that I could or should fire a client.
 I’d worked as an employee for years and employees are the ones who get fired not the other way around – plus I was new at freelancing and thought it was important to take all the work I was offered.
-Rookie error…
+Rookie mistake…

 How Virtual Assistants track client work